mathieucaroff/mathieucaroff/README.md

 Attention -> Body -> Need -> Vision of the world and thoughts
 ```

+## Emotion

+- Fear/Hope - Emotion to go back, stop or prepare
+  - Know the dangers around me and prepare to face them
+  - Know the opportunities around me and prepare to face them
+- Anger - Émotion to push back an
+- Sadness - Émotion to change one's vision
+- Joice - Émotion of the satisfaction of needs

+Positive expression of emotions:

+- Gratefulness - "Thanks"
+- Hope - Possibility of a happy future
+- Pride - Happy of what I say, do or own
+- Love - Joice of exchanges

 ## Problem Solving

 - Use a search engine